stkenny/stkenny.github.io/_posts/2015-10-13-bookshelf.markdown

 date:   2015-10-13 15:19:33
 categories: rails javascript css
 ---
-During the run up to the DRI launch, in order to give myself a break from ingesting collections, I was playing around with a JavaScript page-turner.
-I revisited that recently to try and make it work through the repository API, rather than connecting directly to the Solr service.
+During the run up to the DRI launch, to take a break from ingesting collections, I was playing around with a JavaScript page-turner.
+I re-visited that recently to make it work through the repository API, rather than connecting directly to the Solr service.
+This was so that it could be used as a standalone application outside of the local network.
 I took this as an opportunity to play around with some JavaScript and CSS in Rails.
 I guess it turned into more of an exercise in self-assembly rather than DIY, as I pieced a lot of existing code together.

-The main library used is [Turn.js][turnjs], a JavaScript library that makes it easy to create a nice looking flip book.
-Although the code for this was straightfoward, the problem is with our current data models.
-A work in progress is to have a way to define relationships between objects such as 'is a page of', 'next page', or 'previous page' and so on.
-I needed a way of finding pages and determining order.
-Happily, for at least one of our collections, the page number could be determined from the identifier used in the metadata:
+[Turn.js][turnjs] is a JavaScript library that makes it easy to create a nice looking flip book.
+With this library the code needed to create and display a book with hardcoded pages was straightforward.
+The idea was to build the book dynamically using images from a collection stored in the DRI repository.
+To do this it was necessary to have a way to translate page numbers to object IDs.
+For at least one of our collections this was possible thanks to a field in the object metadata that could be mapped to the page number:

 {% highlight xml %}
 <dc:identifier>1915_0002</dc:identifier>
 {% endhighlight %}

-We can translate from a page number to the identifier with a simple Ruby template String:
+By using a Ruby template string, the identifier can be obtained from the page number quite easily:

 {% highlight ruby %}
 page = 2
-template = "1915_\04d"
+template = "1915_%04d"

 identifier = template % page
 {% endhighlight %}

-Getting the page image is then a two step process.
-First, query solr for the ID of the object with the correct identifier and then retrieve the list of available surrogates for that object.
-We can then choose the surrogate file that we want to use from the returned list, in this case 'lightbox_format'.
-The Turn.js library pre-fetches the next 5 pages if they are not already in the model, so load time of the images is at least partially minimised.
+The object's ID can be retrieved by submitting a query to the repository containing this identifier.
+Once we have the ID the list of available images for that object can be retrieved with another API call.
+The repository returns a JSON list of file URLs.
+Using the URL from this list that corresponds to the format needed the page can be created and added to the book.

 ![The page-turner]({{ site.url }}/assets/flipbook.png)

 For no reason other than I thought it might look nice I started looking at how to add a bookshelf to hold the 'books'.
-Initially I found a JavaScript example, but then saw this blog post, <http://www.hmp.is.it/making-a-fancy-book-using-html5-canvases/>.
+Finding and following this blog post, <http://www.hmp.is.it/making-a-fancy-book-using-html5-canvases/>, showed how it could be done.
 It makes use of CSS, HTML5 and JavaScript.
-By integrating this with the Rails app I could have the book on the shelf link to the flipbook page.
+Taking the code and integrating it with the Rails asset pipeline allowed the book to be displayed on a 'shelf'.
+Clicking the book links through to the flip book page.

 ![The bookshelf]({{ site.url }}/assets/shelf.png)